Aleph-Alpha/pharia-engine/doc/src/skills-development.md

 podman run -v ./haiku.wasm:/haiku.wasm pharia-skill publish -R registry.gitlab.aleph-alpha.de -r engineering/pharia-kernel/skills -u DUMMY_USER_NAME -p $GITLAB_TOKEN ./haiku.wasm
 ```

 With our Gitlab registry, any user name will work, as long as you use a token.
 You can generate a token on your profile page.
-It is important to give it the right to write into registries.
+It is important to give write privilege.

 Congratulations!
 Your skill is now deployed.
 You can now use the http API to call it.